 There are 14 goats in this applique pattern.
 The quilt in the photograph above measures 35" wide x 39" long.
 The goats are sewn in a combination of raw edge appliqué and satin stitch appliqué.
+This pattern is only available to be mailed, (not available as a PDF pattern).

 The goats pattern made up in blocks is easy to assemble.
 If you think outside the box, you could make a quilt using these same drawings, arranging the goats in a scene in a field, like the cows or sheep patterns.